 The cooking process not only cooks the fish but also helps to bind the ingredients together and give surimi its unique texture.
 It also helps to remove any potential bacteria or parasites that may be present in the fish.

-See also How to cook pork chorizo and eggs
+See also How to cook with kimchi

 Once the surimi paste is cooked, it can be used to make a variety of surimi-based products such as imitation crab meat, fish balls, and seafood salads.
 These products are typically cooked further before being consumed, either through baking, frying, or boiling.